bgekhtman/Agility-APIProtection-2018/docs/class2/module5/module5.rst

 4. Uncheck **Generic Detection Signatures** and check **API_Lab_SigSet**, then click Change, Save and Apply Policy

-..NOTE You can choose the prebuilt set or the set you just created.
+You can choose the prebuilt set or the set you just created.

  .. image:: images/image412.png